 This sub-fund invests at least 51% of its net assets in investments that are aligned with the promoted environmental and social characteristics (#1 Aligned with E/S characteristics).
-Within this category, at least 10% of the sub-fund's net assets qualify as sustainable investments (#1A Sustainable).
-Thereof the minimum share of sustainable investments with an environmental objective that are not compliant with the EU Taxonomy is 2% and the minimum share of socially sustainable investments is 1%.
+Within this category, at least 5% of the sub-fund's net assets qualify as sustainable investments (#1A Sustainable).
+Thereof the minimum share of sustainable investments with an environmental objective that are not compliant with the EU Taxonomy is 1% and the minimum share of socially sustainable investments is 1%.
 The actual share of sustainable investments with an environmental objective that is not compliant with the EU Taxonomy, and of socially sustainable investments, depends on the market situation and the investable investment universe.

 Up to 49% of the sub-fund's net assets may be invested in all permissible assets for which either the DWS ESG assessment methodology is not applied or for which ESG data coverage is incomplete (#2 Other).
-Within this share, all investments can be invested in assets for which there is no complete data coverage with respect to the above described ESG assessment approaches and exclusions.
-Incomplete data will not be tolerated in the assessment of good governance practices (by means of the DWS Norm Assessment).
+Within this share, investments of up to 20% of the sub-fund's net assets are tolerated in assets for which there is no complete data coverage with respect to the above described ESG assessment approaches and exclusions.
+This tolerance does not apply to the assessment of good governance practices (by means of the DWS Norm Assessment).